Currently valid general orders / ordinances

-Non-essential private trips and visits as well as day-trip excursions should be avoided.
-Employers are also urged to limit the arrangement of business trips to absolutely necessary cases.
+If the incidence exceeds 100, non-essential private trips and visits as well as day-trip excursions should be avoided.
+Employers are also urged to limit the ordering of business trips to absolutely necessary cases.

 Paid overnight accommodation may only be provided for necessary purposes, in particular for medical, professional and business purposes.
 Overnight accommodations for tourist purposes are not permitted.

 It is important to note that the regulations for travel may be structured differently in the various federal states.
-Please inform yourself about their regulations before you plan to travel.
+Please check their regulations before planning any travel.

 If you are planning a trip